-At Brookton District High School, the children are taught Victorian Modern Cursive print.
+At Brookton District High School, the children are taught New South Wales Foundation print.
 It is very important that when you are showing your child how to write the letters of the alphabet, that you model the correct letter formations.
 Bad habits formed now are very hard to break.
-At the back of this booklet, we have included sheets that demonstrate the correct formation of all the letters, for both right and left handers.
-We have also included the Peggy Lego prompts that we use to teach the formation of every lower and upper case letter.
+At the back of this booklet, we have included sheets that demonstrate the Peggy Lego prompts that we use to teach the formation of every lower and upper case letter.